Surfshark vs CyberGhost: an extensive comparison guide

 78

-Note: internet speeds aren’t static, and many variables influence speeds, like your internet service provider, your location, and the location of the VPN server you’re trying to connect to.
+Note: Internet speed may change on any given day because it depends on many variables — your internet service provider, your location, and the location of the VPN server you’re trying to connect to.

-As you can see, both providers offer a swift VPN connection that should be more than capable of keeping up with streaming services.
+As you can see, both providers offer a swift VPN connection that should keep up with uploading, downloading, gaming, streaming, and surfing.

 Streaming performance